NReilingh/meta-dotfiles/README.md

 RenovateBot with automerge on passing tests is used for keeping dependencies current.
-Renovate will apply updates to the `renovate` branch to keep `master` from getting too noisy.
+Renovate will apply passing updates to the `renovatebot` branch to keep `master` from getting too noisy.
-After merging `renovate`'s HEAD to `master`, this HEAD should be fast-forwarded to the merge commit.
+Updates from `renovatebot` should be merged into `master` before adding new commits.
+A GitHub Action is configured to fast-forward `renovatebot`'s HEAD to `master` whenever it is a strict ancestor (e.g. after a merge commit).

 ### Architecture